Digital Revolution throttling at full speed demands ubiquitous access to digital content coupled with a seamless user experience.

-Well, with Digital Revolution pacing at full speed ubiquitous access to digital content and seamless user experience has become indispensable.
-For instance, your stock market application that crashes and gets inaccessible for hours could be an unpleasant experience that will prompt an uninstall and a negative review.
-There are chances that you might want to check your share market trend not just once but possibly every hour across any device.
-This is prerequisite for any kind of application today.
+For instance, a stock market application that crashes and gets inaccessible for hours at peak time could be an unpleasant experience that will prompt an uninstall and a negative review.
+There are chances that users might want to check the latest market trend not just once but possibly every few minutes across any device.
+This scenario pretty much sums up the situation for any application currently available for download today.

-If you’re an IT service provider, the stakes are much higher.
-It is important for you to scale your service delivery capacity in a sustainable way.
-Whether it’s a broken code or a nasty bug, it all needs to be fixed at once – not in weeks or even days.
-However, faster delivery of application without compromising quality is challenging for operations, application development and delivery teams.
+When you are an IT service provider, the stakes are much higher.
+A broken code or a nasty bug, it must be fixed at once – not in weeks or even days.
+However, faster delivery of an application with uncompromised quality challenges operations, application development and delivery teams.

-The advent of Agile delivery model did pave the way for faster delivery of software, but the development and operations team still worked in silos.
+The advent of Agile delivery model did pave the way for faster software delivery; however, the development and operations team have still continued to work in silos.

 DevOps = Development + Operations.

 Coined in 2009 by Patrick Debois, DevOps is the next-generation Agile software testing approach that creates a unified platform to enhance the software delivery process.

 The Crisscrossed nature of DevOps drives all the stakeholders to invade into each other's territory creating a shared responsibility model backed by automation - Tweet This

 DevOps works with the discipline, coordination and consistency of a fleet of warriors.
 In a DevOps environment, the responsibility of quality, compliance and security does not rest solely on the operations team.
 Instead, it is collectively owned by all the stakeholders involved in the entire service delivery process.

 It’s like being on the battlefield and improvising your strategic approach with helpful insights while manual and repetitive tasks are taken care of by an army of hi-tech automated gadgets.